Applies to: all Hanwha Cloud Services

 The Status page shows the state for each service and lists all maintenance events and incidents.

 OnCloud and other ONVIF cameras that record to the cloud via the Cloud Gateway Appliance will buffer in the camera, provided they have local storage and are ONVIF G compatible.
-When service resumes, they system will gradually replenish the gap in cloud recordings.

 Can I view an OnCloud camera during the outage?

-However, if you have the necessary permissions, you can access an individual camera’s live feed directly through its built-in web page.
+However, if you have the necessary permissions, you can access an individual camera live feed directly through its built-in web page.
 Even if you configure the camera for edge recording, you cannot replay video via the camera’s webpage.

-Will I keep SightMind events?
+Will I keep SightMind events that happen during the outage?

 Will I get a flood of HealthPro notifications?